Skip to main content

 Connecting your Portal One workspace to an MCP server is straightforward:

-- Navigate to MCP: In the left-hand navigation menu of your Portal One workspace, click on "MCP".
+1. Navigate to MCP: In the left-hand navigation menu of your Portal One workspace, click on "Connections" in the MCP section.

-- Initiate Connection: Click the "+ Connect" button, usually located near the top right of the MCP Integration page.
+2. Initiate Connection: Click the "+ Add Connection" button, located near the top right of the MCP Integration page.

-).
-This helps you identify the tools later and prevents naming conflicts if multiple servers offer tools with the same name (likesearch
+• Namespace: Enter a unique, descriptive name for this server connection (e.g., internal crmgoogle news apigithub tools).
+This helps you identify the tools later and prevents naming conflicts if multiple servers offer tools with the same name (like search).

-). - Server URL: Paste the full URL of the MCP server you want to connect to, making sure to include the full endpoint (usually ends with
+• Server URL: Paste the full URL of the MCP server you want to connect to, making sure to include the full endpoint (usually ends with /mcp or /sse).

 Provide Server Details: A dialog box will appear.

-Once connected, you will likely need to configure authentication and then sync the tools.
+Once connected, you will likely need to configure authentication.

 Authentication Methods